ant-design/pro-editor/docs/guide/data-management.en-US.md

 };
 ```

 Where `chatsTokenCount` is a selector, aimed at calculating the token count in messages.
-It transforms the `chats` array in the store into a value for external use.
+It transforms the `chats` array in the store into a numerical value for external use.

 ```ts
 export const chatsTokenCount = (s: SessionStore): number[] => {